Unofficial-Extend-Project-Mirror/openfoam-extend-Breeder1.5-other-testHarness/OSIG/Turbomachinery/README.txt

 Warning #1: Make sure your OpenFOAM environment is properly initialized before
             running the test harness.

-Warning #2: Make sure to create an environment variable called
+Warning #2: Make sure to create an environment variable called $BREEDER_15_DIR
-            $BREEDER_OSIG_TURBOMACHINERY_DIR.
-            This environment variable must point to the base directory of the TurboMachinery OSIG shared space from the Breeder_1.5 directory of your local Subversion working copy.
+            This environment variable must point to the Breeder_1.5 directory of your local working copy of the openfoam-extend Subversion repository

-            Something like: /someAbsolutePath/Breeder_1.5/OSIG/TurboMachinery
+            Something like: export BREEDER_15_DIR=/someAbsolutePath/Breeder_1.5

 Warning #3: It is recommended to use cmake version 2.8.0 or newer for
             running the test harness.